MASTER OF MINISTRY (MMin)

 It has four components:

-- Guided reading – Explore selected areas that are relevant to your ministry development.
+- Guided reading – Explore selected areas that are relevant to your ministry development or projected research.

-- Ministry practice project – Extended study in an area of ministry of interest.
+- Ministry practice project – Extended study in a ministry area of interest.

 The components can be described as follows: